-Privacy and data have become major concerns for both companies and online visitors, for all the right reasons.
+Privacy and data have become a major concern for both companies and online visitors, for all the right reasons.

 However, since WordPress and Divi are committed to developing everything to the GDRP, the options for optimizing your website according to the rules and the plugins available are plenty.

-This guide will help you stay transparent with your website visitors and their data and inform you about the best plugins that can help you achieve that purpose.
+This guide will help you stay transparent with your website visitors and their data and inform you about the best plugins to help you achieve that purpose.
 Let’s begin.

 Disclaimer: We are by no means attorneys or legal GDPR advisors.
 The following advice comes strictly from our experience and educated work.
-From a legal perspective, for implementing GDPR regulations to their full extent, please consult with a legal solicitor before starting your online business with a Divi website.
+From a legal perspective, to implement GDPR to their full extent, please consult with a legal solicitor before starting your online business with a Divi website.

 Table of Contents

 - Review Data and Legal Pages

 The General Data Protection Regulation (GDPR) went into effect on May 25, 2018, as the new data protection law intended to protect individuals’ online privacy within the EU.
 This includes ensuring that personal information is collected and processed securely, safely, and transparently.